coecms/dusqlite/doc/cli.rst

         conda:
             - /short/w35/saw562/conda

-Tags are used to categorise data in ``dusql report`` - files under the listed directories are included in the tag total
+Tags are used to categorise data in ``dusqlite report`` - files under the listed directories are included in the tag total

 Importing paths